 This post is also available in: Español (Spanish)

-Mexican Alvaradoa is a small tree to moderate sized tree or shrub, which can reach a height of 35 – 40 feet.
-Consequently, has an open, spreading upright irregular crown; while the trunk and branches are reddish-brown and covered with corky patches and leaf scars.
+Alvaradoa Amorphoides (Mexican Alvaradoa) is a small tree to moderate sized tree or shrub.
+It can reach a height of 35 to 40 feet (12.19 m).
+In addition, it has an open, upright irregular crown that spreads.
+Furthermore. the reddish-brown trunk and branches become covered with cork patches and leaf scars.

-Leaves are bright green, evergreen, alternate, pinnately compound, 4 – 8 inches in length with 15 – 40 oval leaflets, which have smooth margins and are up to 1 inch long.
-Moreover, leaves resemble those of leguminous trees.
-While, flowers are green to yellowish white, semi-showy, borne in long hanging spikes, 3 – 4 inches long, male and female flowers on different plants, with numerous very small blooms attracting insects.
-And so, fruits are dry, densely hairy, winged, light tan ringed with red, each with a single seed, which are wind dispersed.
+The bright green evergreen leaves alternate and are pinnately compound.
+They are 4 to 8 inches (20.32 cm) in length with 15 to 40 oval leaflets.
+The leaflets have smooth margins and are up to 1 inch (2.54 cm) long.
+Moreover, its leaves resemble those of leguminous trees.
+While, green to yellowish white, semi-showy, flowers are borne in long hanging spikes.
+They are about 3 to 4 inches ( 10 cm) long.
+Male and female flowers are on different plants with small blooms attracting insects.
+Also, the light tan dry hairy fruits are ringed with red, each with a single seed, which are wind dispersed.
 Seeds used for propagation.
 Bark and wood are used to make medicinal tea.

-The plant grows in moist well-drained limestone soils with some organic matter; it is hardy once established.
-Mexican Alvoradao has attractive pinnate leaves casting light shade, along with colorful flowers and fruits.
-It has application as a specimen or accent tree in gardens and parks, and can be pruned to tree or shrub form, and makes an excellent hedge.
-It is also desirable in a native plant garden.
-This tree is native to southernmost florida hammocks where it is endangered.
+The plant grows in moist well-drained limestone soils with some organic matter and is hardy once established.
+Alvaradoa Amorphoides (Mexican Alvaradoa) has attractive pinnate leaves casting light shade, along with colorful flowers and fruits.
+Alvaradoa has application as a specimen or accent tree in gardens and parks.
+Yet can also be pruned to tree or shrub form, and makes an excellent hedge.
+It is desirable in a native plant garden.
+This tree is native to southernmost Florida hammocks where it is endangered.